Pressed-In/Electoral_College/README.md

 Step 1: Getting the data from the web!

-I've already found the necessary websites, so all that's left to do is get the information that they hold into our Excel file.
+I've already gathered the necessary websites, so all that's left to do is get the information that they hold into our Excel file.
 When attempting to get data from the web, I always like to start out with Excel's nice Get Data --> From Other Sources --> From Web:

 ![pic_1](https://raw.githubusercontent.com/Pressed-In/Electoral_College/main/Project_Pics/pic_1_b.png)